Knox-AAU/PreprocessingLayer_TripleConstruction/README.md

 ## Prerequisites

-Run the command `pip install -r requirements.txt` to install the necessary libraries/modules for the solution.
+If you wish to run the solution locally (not through docker).
+Run the command `pip install -r requirements.txt` to install the necessary libraries/modules for the solution.\
-Docker should be installed <a href="https://www.docker.com/products/docker-desktop/">download docker desktop</a>.
+Docker should be installed if you want to run the solution in a container <a href="https://www.docker.com/products/docker-desktop/">download docker desktop here</a>.

 ## Running the solution

-### Run docker container using this command
+### Run docker container on local machine using this command

 `docker-compose up --build`